What Do Farm and Home Management Advisor Do?

 - Provide direct assistance to farmers by performing activities such as purchasing or selling products and supplies, supervising properties, and collecting soil and herbage samples for testing.

-Things a Farm and Home Management Advisor Should Know How to Do
+Farm and Home Management Advisor Needed Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.